There are many places to visit in Geneva, a city of half a million people and the second biggest city in Switzerland.

 There are approximately 500 liters of water in the sky at any given moment.

-But it wasn’t designed to be a tourist attraction.
+But it wasn’t designed to be one of the tourist attractions in Geneva.
 It came as the solution to the problem when the city population and the need for water supply started to grow dramatically.

 It was meant to be a safety valve of the water supply network.